janelia-flyem/DVIDSparkServices/README.md

 If one desires to build all the dependencies outside of conda, please consult the recipe found in [Fly EM's conda recipes](https://github.com/janelia-flyem/flyem-build-conda.git) under *dvidsparkservices*/meta.yaml.

-*Other dependencies might be required for custom plugin workflows.*
+*Note: other dependencies might be required for custom plugin workflows.*

 ### CONDA Installation
 The [Miniconda](http://conda.pydata.org/miniconda.html) tool first needs to installed: